-Improve and Maximize Programs so All Children Thrive (IMPACT) Family Connections is a partnership with the YMCA Childcare Resource Service (CRS) that assists Family Child Care Home (FCCH) providers to implement developmental screenings and clearly articulated referral pathways for services.
+IMPACT Family Connections is a partnership with the YMCA Childcare Resource Service (CRS) that assists Family Child Care Home (FCCH) providers to implement developmental screenings and clearly articulated referral pathways for services.
 The program also provides training and technical assistance to home visitors across San Diego County to enhance families' knowledge about quality early childhood education settings.

-IMPACT BREASTFEEDING FRIENDLY ENVIRONMENT PROGRAM FOR CHILDCARE FACILITIES
+IMPACT BREASTFEEDING-FRIENDLY ENVIRONMENT PROGRAM FOR CHILDCARE FACILITIES

-This program, supported through IMPACT funding, seeks to increase access to environments that support the initiation and duration of breastfeeding.
-Specifically, services aim to increase the number of baby-friendly childcare facilities helping them adopt and implement policies supportive of breastfeeding and lactation accommodation.
+Through IMPACT funding, the goal of this program is to increase access to environments that support the initiation and duration of breastfeeding.
+Specifically, services will work to increase the number of baby-friendly childcare facilities, helping them adopt and implement policies supportive of breastfeeding and lactation accommodation.